apache/superset/UPDATING.md

   dashboards through an automated db migration script.
 We do recommend that you take a backup prior to this migration.

+* Superset 0.28 deprecates the `median` cluster label aggregator for mapbox visualizations.
+This particular aggregation is not supported on mapbox visualizations going forward.

 ## Superset 0.27.0
 * Superset 0.27 start to use nested layout for dashboard builder, which is not backward-compatible with earlier dashboard grid data.
 We provide migration script to automatically convert dashboard grid to nested layout data.
 To be safe, please take a database backup prior to this upgrade.
 It's the only way people could go back to a previous state.